budget-nadi© FijiPocketGuide.com

 Getting Around Nadi on a Budget

-Nadi is a city that is spread far and wide, from the beaches of Wailoaloa and New Town to the inland Main Street running from the Nadi River to the further inland villages and Sebato Hills.
+Nadi is a city that is spread far and wide, from the beaches of Wailoaloa and New Town to the inland Nadi Town running from the Nadi River to the further inland villages and Sebato Hills.
 Getting around on foot is not going to cut it.
-Luckily, public transport in Nadi is extremely cheap, which involves buses, taxis and private drivers.
+Luckily, public transport in Nadi is extremely cheap, and it includes buses, taxis, and private drivers.

 Getting Around Nadi by Bus

 Public buses are plentiful in the Nadi area, where you’ll get all the information you’ll need about where to take buses and their timetables from information centres at the airport, in Nadi and from the travel desk in your chosen accommodation.
-Trips around Nadi are usually less than FJ$2 and are paid with tickets, rather than with cash.
-Find out how to pay for Nadi buses in Where to Book Bus Transport in Fiji?
+Trips around Nadi are usually less than FJ$2 and are paid with e-Transport cards rather than with cash.
+Find out how to pay for Nadi buses in our complete guide, Where to Book Bus Transport in Fiji.

 Taxis in Nadi